fourMembers/ai_postgraduate_project/README.md

 ### Input dataset

-### Challanges faced
+### Challenges faced
-As mention before, the input dataset consists of 3D images.
-It means that **a high amout of time** is needed to train the model.
-Since the architecture of the net is quite complex, it took a lot of time **to make the model learn**.
-In this section, we describe what we did in order to solve these problems.
+As mention before, the input dataset consisted of 3D images.
+It meant that **a high amout of time** was needed to train the model.
+Since the architecture of the net was quite complex, it took a lot of time **to make the model learn**.
+In this section, it is described the actions done in order to solve these problems.

+#### High amout of time
+It was observed the model needed a large amount of time to train.
+The first hyphotesis was the images were too big.
+In order to validate this hypotheis, we did the following changes:

+* Resizing: It actually lowered the time needed but at the same time, a lot of information was lost.
+So, we decided not to use it

+* sadada

+#### Making the model learn

 ### Architecture

 ### Iterations

 ### Final results
-The hyperparameters from our last training where the following:
+The hyperparameters from our last training were the following:

 |          Hyperparameter         |    Value   |